 The picture’s core is its structure— the position of various components in a frame.
 The Rule of Thirds is the simplest standard for learning and remembering.
 In essence, you want to split your picture into nine pieces of approximately the same size.

 Try to fit your picture with these rows and crossroads and imagine the major picture split over these nine boxes.
 This provides a more spectacular, visually exciting picture than one in which the topic is a dead centre.
 There are many cameras and smartphones with a standard that can be used when shooting third-party grid overlays.
-To know more about photography composition rule read the article we have on this blog page.
+To know more about quick photography tips and composition rule read the article we have on this blog page.

 Adjust Exposure Compensation